Reactive vs Proactive Malware Protection – The Difference

 The good news here is that you don’t have to choose.
 A good malware protection solution combines reactive with proactive protection to defend your computer against existing as well as emerging threats.
 It brings together the effective malware identification and removal tools of reactive protection with the quick discovery and detection of proactive tools.

-A good example of reactive and proactive protection in action is the System Shield built into the System Mechanic Ultimate Defense security solution.
-It uses VB100-certified protection to deploy reactive and proactive malware detection strategies that stop threats before they can steal data, slow system performance, or damage files.
+A good example of reactive and proactive protection in action are Malware Killer and System Shield.
+They are built into the System Mechanic Ultimate Defense security solution.
+This iolo antivirus and antispyware solution uses VB100-certified protection to deploy reactive and proactive malware detection strategies that stop threats before they can steal data, slow system performance, or damage files.

 The bottom line – use both reactive and proactive malware defenses to keep your system safe.